EBilous/R_D-test-repo/README.md

 # R_D-test-repo
-Test repo for Java courses
+Demo repository for Java courses

-This project is used as playground for Java course
+This project is used as a playground to grow up knowledge of Java